Sexynos/droidian-images-star2lte/README.md

  * Support group: https://t.me/DroidianLinux

 ## Bugs and workarounds
-* Brightness is currently only adjustable via the applet on the appdrawerg
 * Offline charging is broken.
 * GPS does not work.
 * Fingerprint does not work.